google-research/language/language/asqa/README.md

 ### Step-3: Annotation ###

-Open the 'AnnotationInterface' google sheet which should now be in your drive folder (GF) and proceed to the do the annotation.
+Open the 'AnnotationInterface' google sheet which should now be in your drive folder (GF) and proceed to the the annotation.
 We have provided instructions for the annotators for this part in 'instructions.txt'.

 ### Step-4: Analysis ###

-After annotations are completed, download the spreadsheet as an excel (.xlsx) file and execute analysis.py script:
+After annotations are completed, download the spreadsheet as an excel (.xlsx) file and execute `analysis.py` script:

 ```
 python analysis.py --setup ./setup.tsv --comparisons ./AnnotationInterface.xlsx --dst ./resuts_of_comparisons.tsv
 ```
 The script will create the `resuts_of_comparisons.tsv` file with the results of pairwise comparisons.
 Each line in this file will summarize the result of a single pairwise comparison.
-This file can then be used for subsequent custom analysis.
-The resulting file will contain the following information:
+This file can then be used for subsequent custom analysis and contains the following information:

 * pair -- index of comparison
 * numQA -- number of QA pairs associated with the corresponding ASQA instance